Long day care menus are assessed against the Healthy Eating Advisory Service’s Menu planning guidelines for long day care.

 If your long day care centre provides a second course after lunch, enter this meal in the 'lunch' section.
 When asked, select 'no' to the vegetarian meal question.

-Under the Healthy Choices guidelines, retail outlet menus, catering menus and vending machines should have at least 50% GREEN food and drinks items, and less than 20% RED.
+Retail outlet menus, catering menus and vending machines should have at least 50% GREEN food and drinks items, and no more than 20% RED.
+And only GREEN and AMBER food and drinks should be supplied in catering.

-For Victorian schools FoodChecker classifies products as GREEN, AMBER, RED or BLACK using the School Canteen and Other School Food Services Policy (Department of Education and Training).
+FoodChecker classifies products as GREEN, AMBER, RED or BLACK using criteria from the Victorian Government’s School Canteen and Other School Food Services Policy and the Healthy Choices guidelines.

 There are two ways to find out a product’s classification in FoodChecker: